ProgrammeVitam/vitam-ui/README.md

 This profile should be used to launch UI integration tests in our development environment.
 The configuration used for the tests is available in `integration-tests/src/test/resources/application-dev.yml`

 # Build
-## Build (first build) // DEPRECATED?
-Publish ui-frontend-common package.
-It's needed for angular projects ui-portal & ui-identity to compile.
-Execute this command to build the project with unit tests and without building our angular projects:

-    cd ui/ui-frontend-common;
-    mvn clean install -Pnpm-publish

 ## Build (only Java)
 Execute this command to build the project with unit tests and without building our angular projects: